ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 independently.

 This process is illustrated below in {{aggregation-flow-illustration}}.
-In this example, the batch size is 20, but the leader opts to process the reports in sub-batches of 10.
+In this example, the batch size is 20, but the Leader opts to process the reports in sub-batches of 10.
 Each sub-batch takes two round-trips to process.

 ~~~